mesosphere/marathon-lb/README.md

 $ ./marathon_lb.py --marathon http://localhost:8080 --auth-credentials=admin:password
 ```

+It is possible to get the auth credentials (user & password) from VAULT if you define the following
+environment variables before running marathon-lb: VAULT_TOKEN, VAULT_HOST, VAULT_PORT, VAULT_PATH
+where VAULT_PATH is the root path where your user and password are located.

 This will refresh `haproxy.cfg`, and if there were any changes, then it will
 automatically reload HAProxy.
 Only apps with the label `HAPROXY_GROUP=external`
 will be exposed on this LB.